amyinorbit/hons/_posts/2017-02-05-week4-roundup.md

+---
-title: Week 4 Roundup: Specifications and FreeRTOS
+title: "Week 4 Roundup: Specifications and FreeRTOS"
 date: 2017-02-05
-template: post.html
+layout: post
+---

 This week I've been working (mostly) on writing the specification for the AHABus packet radio protocol.